keichi/binary-parser/README.md

   a function.
 Use number for statically sized arrays.
 - `readUntil` - (either `length`, `lengthInBytes`, or `readUntil` is required) If `"eof"`, then this parser reads until the end of `Buffer` object.
-If function it reads until the function returns true.
+If function it reads until the function returns true. **<u>Note</u>**: When encoding, the `buffer` second parameter of `readUntil` function is the buffer already encoded before this array.
+So no *read-ahead* is possible.
+- `encodeUntil` - a function (item, object), only used when encoding, that replaces the `readUntil` function when present and allow limit the number of encoded items by returning true based on *item* values or other *object* properies.

 ```javascript
 var parser = new Parser()